There are lots of reasons why your AC system freezes up.

 - Weak solder joints

 - Resistance from piping rubbing against other parts

 - Broken valves

 - Slack fittings

 How long your unit has been running and the spot of the leak determine whether you should repair or replace your AC system.

 Filthy evaporator coil—Over time, the evaporator coil attracts dirt and creates troubles resembling a clogged filter.
 You’ll progressively get lower airflow until your equipment freezes or halts cooling.
 You’ll need to get in touch with Service Experts Heating & Air Conditioning to take care of the malfunction.

 Malfunctioning blower motor or relay—A blower motor working at an inaccurate speed or not working at all can create freezing.
 It might also be irregular, starting at maximum speed and decelerating after it heats up.
 Or a relay could make it start one time and not the following time.
 In either situation, you will need to call Service Experts Heating & Air Conditioning to correct the problem.

-Requesting yearly AC maintenance or heat pump maintenance can help you bypass this problem.
+Requesting yearly AC maintenance can help you bypass this problem.
 Our professionals will thoroughly examine and clean your unit, which frequently allows us to locate little issues before they cause huge issues.